jmajma327/bikesharing/README.md

 4.The fourth visualization and data results shows the trips taken by weekday per hour.
 This is a heatmap shows that during the week the bike usage is much higher in hours where people are not working, and on the weekend more evenly spread out.
 This result is probably because people have more free time on the weekend than during the work week.

-5. The fifth visualization shows trips taken by weekday per hour by gender.
+5.The fifth visualization shows trips taken by weekday per hour by gender.
 This data shows that the men and women use the bikes in the same way but that men have more usage on the bikes.

-6. The last visualization was a filtered heatmap that shows types by gender by weekday.
+6.The last visualization was a filtered heatmap that shows types by gender by weekday.
 This also indicated that the male users still had the highest usage than female during the weekday.

 # Summary